Aarception/Mo-information-security-portfolio/README.md

 Unfortunately, I have found it challenging to reconstitute the trust of A/15, especially given the resemblance between the After.Dignity and the Before.Consideration.Era playbooks.

-However, as assurance, the J/17 position was permanent.
+However, as assurance, the J/17 position is permanent.

     I. Detect a possible design anomaly.